ovh/docs/pages/web_cloud/web_hosting/sql_overquota_database/guide.en-gb.md

 ---
-title: "Tutorial - What do I do when my database is full?"
+title: "Web hosting: my database is full, what should I do?"
 excerpt: "Find out what to do when your database is saturated"
-updated: 2023-02-16
+updated: 2023-09-21
 ---

 ## Objective